What the University can offer local residents

 Your business or organisation can benefit from access to Kingston University's knowledge, skills and resources in many different ways.
 As well as carrying out specific research projects for business partners, we offer: consultancy services, academic or graduate placements, staff training and development and entrepreneurship support.

 Working with a university can be a very cost-effective way to help your business or organisation become more innovative, competitive and efficient.
-To find out more, read some of our success stories or visit our Services for business pages.
+Find out more from our services for business pages.

 Many local businesses employ students on a part-time or work experience basis or our graduates when they have completed their studies.
-You can advertise your vacancies, free of charge via our Job Shop or can find a student to do work experience through our Careers and Employability Service by contacting us on 020 8417 3523.
+You can advertise your vacancies, free of charge, or find a student to do work experience through the Careers and Employability Service, by contacting us on 020 8417 7445.

 Get our volunteers involved

-Kingston University Students Union (KUSU) would love to hear from you if you know of a charity or community which need extra volunteers for a one-off event, such as a fundraiser, sports competition or practical project.
-For example, earlier this year our students helped marshal the Stroke Association's 15k run in Richmond Park, assisted on school trips, manned street collections for local charities and helped Kingston Young Carers Group put on a summer ball.
+The Union of Kingston Students would love to hear from you if you know of a charity or community which need extra volunteers for a one-off event, such as a fundraiser, sports competition or practical project.
+For example, our students have helped marshal the Stroke Association's 15k run in Richmond Park, assisted on school trips, manned street collections for local charities and helped Kingston Young Carers Group put on a summer ball.
+Find out about volunteering.